Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters

 In a similar manner, one obtains the noncommutativity matrix $\nc_{\rho}$ in spherical coordinates denoted as $(r,\gra,\theta,\vf_{1},\vf_{2},\vf_{3})$. \be

 \ee where it reads\footnote{We use here the following abbreviations: $\sa=\sin{\gra}, \ca=\cos{\gra}, \st=\sin{\theta},\ct=\cos{\theta}$.}: \be \nc_{\rho}=

-\ee Note that $\nc_{\rho}$ is now a five--dimensional matrix along the $S^{5}$ and that variables $x,x_{i},y,y_{i}$ appearing in (\ref{rhospherical}) are rescaled by 1/r.
-In other words we have here defined: \be \ee It is then clear that $\nc_{\rho}$ is independent of the radial direction r.
+\ee Note that $\nc_{\rho}$ is now a five--dimensional matrix along the $S^{5}$ and that variables $u,u_{i},v,v_{i}$ appearing in (\ref{rhospherical}) are defined as: \be \ee It is then clear that $\nc_{\rho}$ is independent of the radial direction r.